Floyd Brown: Citizens United

 In 1988 Brown founded Citizens United.
 Several Brown-organized campaigns have been studied for their effectiveness; these include the effort to secure the confirmation of Judge Clarence Thomas, and the independent campaigns against Michael Dukakis and Bill Clinton.
 The anti-Dukakis effort produced the famous "Willie Horton" commercial.

 Brown and Citizens United worked on behalf of the nomination of Clarence Thomas to the U.S. Supreme Court.
 At the time, Brown told the New York Times, "What people don't understand is how bitter conservatives are about Bork," referring to Robert Bork, a conservative federal appellate judge and former Yale law professor nominated by Ronald Reagan to the Supreme Court in 1987 and rejected by the Senate.

 In a 2007 CNN documentary, Broken Government: Campaign Killers, journalist Campbell Brown, who is not related to Floyd Brown, interviewed him briefly on the subject of the Willie Horton ad, but not about a racy ad with a toll-free number that listeners could call to hear a recording of Gennifer Flowers, a woman who had been the subject of inquiries into President Bill Clinton.
 Campbell Brown attributed the Flowers ad to David Bossie rather than Floyd Brown, prompting Citizens United to threaten a lawsuit, and to distinguish between its activities, and those of Floyd Brown, the "true" author of the Flowers ad.

 Republican Party

-He is active in the Republican Party and was a delegate to both the 2000 and 1996 National conventions.
+Brown has been active in Republican Party campaigns, and was a delegate to both the 1996 and 2000 national conventions.
 In 1996 he served on the Republican National Convention Platform Committee.
 He has been an advisor and consultant to the presidential campaigns of George W. Bush, Bob Dole and Steve Forbes.
 He was Midwest Regional Director of the Dole for President campaign in 1988, managing campaigns in Iowa, Minnesota, South Dakota and Nebraska.
 In 2016 he served on the National Finance Committee of Mike Huckabee's presidential campaign.